cleesmith/writing_fodder/README.md

 ## What is Next Chapter Writer?

 Next Chapter Writer is a tool that helps novelists, fiction writers, and storytellers generate new chapters for their books using Claude, an AI assistant.
-The tool reads your outline, previous chapters, and character notes, then creates a new chapter that fits naturally with your story and writing style.
+The tool reads your outline, previous chapters, and character notes, then creates a new chapter that fits naturally with your story and writing style *(as best it can)*.

 Think of it as a creative partner that helps you overcome writer's block or explore new directions for your story - while maintaining consistency with what you've already written.